 The Regent’s Park version is billed as a ‘reimagining’ of the play rather than as a faithful adaptation.
 Using Shakespeare’s original text as a starting point, the theatre promises it should be a thrilling and heartwarming affair for anyone aged six and over.

-Opening on June 29th, The Winter's Tale runs for just under a month, concluding on July 20th – so those staying in London hotels this summer have a relatively slim window in which to attend and should book their tickets soon to avoid disappointment.
+Opening on June 29th, The Winter’s Tale runs for just under a month, concluding on July 20th – so those staying in The Montcalm London hotels this summer have a relatively slim window in which to attend and should book their tickets soon to avoid disappointment.